-Before pruning, wipe the shears with a cloth soaked in isopropyl alcohol to disinfect them, and then disinfect the shears each time you begin pruning a new plant.
+Before pruning, wipe the pruning shears with a cloth soaked in isopropyl alcohol to disinfect them.
+Disinfect the shears each time you begin pruning a new plant.
 Cut back the stem tips by 2 to 3 inches, lightly shaping to maintain an even, rounded shape.

 Deadheading and Harvest

 For harvesting and drying, cut off the flowers when only two or three buds on the flower spikes have opened.
 Trim out the spikes with disinfected shears, cutting the stem so the cut end is inside the main bush and not visible.
 For harvesting, tie the harvested spikes together in bundles and hang them in a dark, dry area until the buds are completely dry.

-Main pruning occurs in summer, after the flower harvest.
+Summer is the main time to prune lavender plants after the flower harvest.
 Cut back up to one-third of the leafy section of the stems, shaping the lavender into an evenly rounded mound as you prune.
+To create the mounding shape, cut the outer stems a little shorter than the middle stems.
 Avoid cutting into the woody stem bases.
 Lavender will not regrow from the lower stem sections, so cutting into wood will leave bare spots in the bush and weaken the lavender.